shrinerb/shrine/doc/getting_started.md

 ## Plugin system

-By default Shrine comes with a small core which provides only the essential functionality.
+By default, Shrine comes with a small core which provides only the essential functionality.
 All additional features are available via [plugins], which also ship with Shrine.
 This way you can choose exactly what and how much Shrine does for you, and you load the code only for features that you use.